deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

 * Now lets create a dutch auction by deploying it using the factory::

    tx = auction_factory.deployDutchAuction(auction_token, AUCTION_TOKENS, AUCTION_START,AUCTION_END,PAYMENT_CURRENCY, AUCTION_START_PRICE, AUCTION_RESERVE, wallet, {"from": accounts[0]})

+This function creates dutch auction and approves the created dutch auction to use the supplied auction_token for the auction.

 The parameters to pass are as follows: